ICHRA administration for first-timers

 - Effective dates of participation

-- Claims procedures
+- Medical claims procedures

 - HIPAA privacy officers and rules relating to the use of protected health information (PHI)

-- The procedure for plan termination
+- The process for plan termination

 Notify your employees about the ICHRA

-Before the ICHRA’s start date, the plan administrator must notify each class of employees of their eligibility at least 90 days before the plan year begins.
+Before the ICHRA’s start date, the plan administrator should notify each class of employees of their eligibility at least 90 days before the plan year begins.
 You also must provide the notice every year you offer the ICHRA.

 The notice must include the following to comply with federal regulations: